Common Mistakes Managing MBA Recommenders

 2. Don’t bombard them with too many materials or reminders.

 Doing this can overwhelm your recommender and lead them to ignore what you’ve prepared for them.
-Create a bullet-point list of all of the projects you have worked on and an outline of your strengths that go into more detail than your resume.
+First, create a bullet-point list of the projects you have worked on.
+Next, give them an outline of your strengths that goes into more detail than your resume.

 You want your recommenders actually to read this document.
 So try to keep it to one page and don’t overload them with information.
-It should be a helpful, quick reference.
+It should be a quick, helpful reference.

 3. Don’t allow your recommender to provide a rave review without supporting their statements with solid facts.